-- 42. General Financial Requirements.
-The state shall comply with all general financial requirements under title XIX and title XXI set forth in these STCs.

-- 43. Reporting Requirements Relating to Budget Neutrality and Title XXI Allotment Neutrality.
+- 40. General Financial Requirements.
+The state shall comply with all general financial requirements under title XIX and title XXI set forth in these STCs. - 41.
+Reporting Requirements Relating to Budget Neutrality and Title XXI Allotment Neutrality.
 The state shall comply with all reporting requirements for monitoring budget neutrality and title XXI allotment neutrality set forth in this agreement.
 The state must submit any corrected budget and/or allotment neutrality data upon request.

-- 44. Additional Reporting Requirements.
+42. Additional Reporting Requirements.

 - a.
 Compliance with Managed Care Reporting Requirements.
-The state shall comply with all managed care reporting regulations at 42 CFR §§ 438 et seq.
+The state shall comply with all managed care reporting regulations at 42 CFR §§ 438 et seq. - b.

-- b.
 Compliance with Specified HCBS Requirements.
-The following regulations, which govern the provision of HCBS under Section 1915(c) waivers, shall apply to the HCBS program authorized under Section 1115 and provided through CHOICES and ECF CHOICES:

-- 42 CFR § 440.180(a);

-- 42 CFR §441.301(c)(1) (6)

-- 42 CFR § 441.302;

-- (a),

-- (c) (insofar as it relates to NF level of care, and applying only to CHOICES 2),

-- (d) (consistent with a waiver of Section 1902(a)(23) of the Act),

-- (g) (applies only to CHOICES 2), and

-- (i);

-- 42 CFR § 441.303

-- (a)

-- (c) (except that the requirements following the semi-colon in (c)(2) do not apply to CHOICES 3 or Interim CHOICES 3),

-- (d) (consistent with Table 2b, paragraph 28), and

-- (e); and

-- 42 CFR § 441.310.
+Beneficiaries receiving Medicaid HCBS and LTSS services furnished through the 1115 demonstration, including individuals who derive eligibility though the demonstration must receive services in residential and non-residential settings located in the community, which meet CMS standards for HCBS settings as articulated in current 1915(c) policy and federal regulation.
 Any conflict between the regulations listed in this subparagraph and these STCs shall be resolved in favor of the STCs.
-The state shall include a description of the steps taken to ensure compliance with these regulations as part of the Annual Report discussed in paragraph 47 (Annual Report).
+The state shall include a description of the steps taken to ensure compliance with these regulations as part of the Annual Report discussed in paragraph 47 (Annual Report). - c.

-c.
 Quality Improvement Strategy for the CHOICES and ECF CHOICES Programs.
-The state must submit to CMS an integrated quality improvement (QI) strategy which builds on existing managed care quality requirements as defined in 42 CFR § 438, Subpart E, and incorporates applicable 1915(c) Home and

-Community-Based Services waiver regulatory assurances as discussed in paragraph 44.b.

-The state must identify: 1) measures of process, health outcomes, functional status, quality of life, member choice, autonomy, satisfaction, and TennCare, CHOICES, and ECF CHOICES system performance; 2) the data sources and sampling methodology for such measures; and 3) the frequency of reporting on specific measures.
+The state must submit to CMS an integrated quality improvement (QI) strategy which builds on existing managed care quality requirements as defined in 42 CFR § 438, Subpart E, and incorporates applicable 1915(c) Home and Community-Based Services waiver regulatory assurances as discussed in paragraph44.b. - a.
+The state must identify the following - i. measures of process, health outcomes, functional status, quality of life, member choice, autonomy, satisfaction, and TennCare, CHOICES, and ECF CHOICES system performance; - iii. the data sources and sampling methodology for such measures; and - iv. the frequency of reporting on specific measures. - b.
 The MCOs must be required to establish methods for discovery, remediation and systems improvement and, per state prescribed timeframes, regularly report on outcomes associated with continuous quality improvements.

-The state must clearly demonstrate its oversight of the process.
+- c.
+The state must clearly demonstrate its oversight of the process. - d.
 The QI strategy must be submitted to CMS for approval prior to implementation.
 No less frequently than annually, the state must provide to CMS information regarding QI activities which must include evidence regarding system performance based on identified objectives and measures, and which demonstrates efficacy in implementing the quality strategy, including but not limited to external quality review, discovery, remediation and systems improvement activities.

-d.
+e.
 CHOICES and ECF CHOICES Data.